samfitgen/trgen/docs/Triathlete-Half_Distance_Triathlon-High_Volume.md

 # Trainer Road Plan: Half Distance Triathlon - High Volume

+> With the necessary endurance & strength in the bank, the objective becomes
+> growing as familiar as possible with the very specific demands of racing long
+> but not really long.
+This challenging mix of speed & endurance demands the
+> very particular preparation offered over the course of this final pre-race
+> block of training.

 ## Week 1

 > _Tuesday_ **Swim Base + VO2max Intervals (3100m)** Warm-Up 400m Easy, RPE4;